 The turn of the first century (AD) saw tremendous upheaval and change in the Middle East and Palestine.
 As the Roman Empire began its decent toward eventual decline, Second Temple Judaism reached both a political tipping point, and a reckoning with national identity as the burgeoning Christ movement began to emerge as more than a mere Jewish sect.
 This course will examine the socio-political world of Jesus and the Gospels, starting with the period of the Maccabees and the rise of the Hasmonean Dynasty, and following the subsequent political and religious divisions which resulted in groups like the Pharisees, Sadducees, Essenes, and Zealots of Jesus' own time.
-While this course will study the social and political world which would produce the first Christians, emphases will also include first century Jewish messianic expectations, as well as the unique political climate between the Jewish world of Jesus and the Roman Empire in the first century AD.
-This class will also explore the factors that led to Christianity's birth and look at the Christ story from the perspectives of different Synoptic Biblical Gospel writers, taking into account the worldview and background both of the authors and the particular communities to which they were writing.
+While this course will study the social and political world which would produce the first Christians, emphases will also include first century Jewish messianic expectations, as well as the unique political climate between the Jewish world of Jesus and the Christ story from the perspectives of different Synoptic Biblical Gospel writers, taking into account the worldview and background both of the authors and the particular communities to which they were writing.